bangaloresolutionshub/essbase/Lab12/LabGuide12.md

 Oracle Essbase is a business analytics solution that uses a proven, flexible, best-in-class architecture for analysis, reporting, and collaboration.
 Essbase delivers instant value and greater productivity for your business users, analysts, modelers, and decision-makers, across all lines of business within your organization.

-Oracle Essbase on cloud helps you to build your company’s cloud strategy efficiently by avoiding data and business process fragmentation.
+Oracle Essbase helps you to build your company’s cloud strategy efficiently by avoiding data and business process fragmentation.
 Oracle Essbase can be easily deployed on Oracle Cloud Infrastructure, which can then be widely used to solve simple to complex business analytics use cases across all industries.
 It is designed to help you model business performance levels and deliver what-if analyses for varying conditions.
 Using Oracle Identity Cloud Service, Essbase can utilize enterprise-wide user profiles to work and integrate with Oracle Cloud.

 ## Objective

 * Getting introducted to Essbase
 * Understanding the Essbase architecture
-* Installing SmartView and Cube Designer plugins
+* Installing Smart View and Cube Designer plugins

 ## Required Artifacts

 This lab will require the following -

-1. An Oracle public cloud tenancy where you have the resources available to provision an ADW instance with 2 OCPUs, an Essbase instance with 2 OCPUs
+1. An Oracle public cloud tenancy where you have the resources available to provision an ATP instance with 1 OCPU, an Essbase instance with 1 OCPU.

 2. [Smartview Plugin](https://docs.oracle.com/en/cloud/paas/analytics-cloud/essug/download-and-run-smart-view-installer.html) (Steps provided in this lab)

-3. [Cube Designer Plugin](https://docs.oracle.com/en/cloud/paas/analytics-cloud/essug/install-smart-view-cube-designer-extension.html) (Steps provided in this lab)

 ## Part 1 - Features of Oracle Essbase